codeaffen/codeaffen.org/_posts/2023-08-12-manage_localvolumeset.md

 ### decrease disk count

-While increasing the disk count is very simple by simply increasing the value of `maxDeviceCount` to the desired number of disks per node but decreasing the number of allocated disks is not such easy.
+While increasing the disk count is very simple by simply increasing the value of `maxDeviceCount` to the desired number of disks per node but decreasing the number of allocated disks is not this easy.
 We will show how the task can still be solved.

 {: .box-error}
 **Caution:** The following procedure could harm your cluster storage.
-It is absolutely recommanded to have a backup of your data in place.
+It is absolutely recommended to have a backup of your data in place.

 {: .box-note}
-If there are `PersistenVolumens` attached to the desired `StorageClass` in status `Avaiable` you could proceed.
+If there are `PersistenVolumes` attached to the desired `StorageClass` in status `Available` you could proceed.

 In our example we have increased the `maxDeviceCount` to 2 by accident but we want to decrease the value back to 1.
 To achieve this we need to follow this procedere.